In this article

 Companies are fortunate to have a variety of travel management tools available to support their needs and business goals.

-You can use travel booking tools to find flights and hotel rooms at affordable prices, expense management software to oversee travel spending and reimbursement, and communication apps to stay updated on travelers' whereabouts at all times.
+You can use travel booking tools to find cost savings for airfare, rental cars, and hotel rooms, expense management software to oversee travel spending and reimbursement, and communication apps to stay updated on travelers' whereabouts at all times.
 Consumer travel apps like currency converters and eSIMs often prove useful, too.

 No matter which tools you choose for your organization, make sure to vet them thoroughly for cybersecurity risks.
 You don’t want to save your company a few dollars here just to owe hundreds of thousands in damages and legal fees.